Souraja-Dasray/food-ordering-webapp/README.md

 Card Number : 4111 1111 1111 1111  Expiry : 11/23  CVV : 111

 # About the Developers
-Developed by Souraja Dasray and Samim Hossain Mondal - 3rd year | B.Tech IT students @ KIIT University.
+Developed by Souraja Dasray and <a href="https://samim2000.github.io/my-portfolio/samim_resume.pdf">Samim Hossain Mondal</a> - 3rd year | B.Tech IT students @ KIIT University.